 So many of us were raised to ‘finish everything on your plate’.
 Unfortunately, what this did was make us eat according to our eyes and not according to our stomachs.
 Ideally, you want to stop eating when you are satisfied, or when the hunger is gone, and not eat until you are full – or until the plate is empty.
 Help yourself to do this by serving yourself a smaller portion, eating more slowly and checking in with yourself throughout the meal to ask ‘am I still hungry?’

 2. Manage Your Hunger.

-Don’t let yourself become too hunger.
+Don’t let yourself become too hungry.
 If you describe your hunger level by saying ‘I’m starving’, then you’ve let things go too far.
-Being this hungry will lead to overeating and impulse eating.
+Feeling like you’re ‘starving’ will lead to overeating and loss of impulse control.